 The Broken Angel

-She’s back!
+The broken angel is back by popular demand.
 This angel ornament topped the Christmas trees of my childhood.
 Mom and Dad purchased her their first Christmas together back in the 1950’s.
-Mom kept the angel wrapped in soft cotton in the off season, and she alone unboxed the decoration at tree-trimming time.
-Dad’s job was to place the angel on the […]
+Mom kept the angel wrapped in soft cotton in the off season.
+She alone unboxed the decoration at tree-trimming time.
+Dad’s job was to […]

 Rust Remover for the Soul

+There are those days where we need rust remover for the soul.
 I started my day mired in the gunk that grinds mental machinery to a screeching halt.
 So many negative thoughts ping-ponged between my ears!
 The worst part of it all?
-I was trying to have my morning quiet time—reading Scripture, praying, conversing with God—all that stuff believers are supposed to do.
-God has a sense […]
+I was trying to have my morning quiet time—reading Scripture, praying, conversing with […]

 Out on The Hill